Communication Style Inventory - An Effective Assessment From HRDQ

 Research shows that each of us develops a preference for communicating in a certain manner.
 This is commonly referred to as a communication style.
 Understanding communication style is an important first step in learning how to communicate effectively with others.

 This communication style assessment tool provides practical and easy-to-use advice that allows participants to gain mastery over their own communication behavior and shows them how to interpret the behavior of others in any situation.
-‘What's My Communication Style?’ is part of the bestselling HRDQ Style Series and is a powerful centerpiece for management development and interpersonal skills training.
+‘What's My Communication Style?’ is part of the bestselling HRDQ Style Suite and is a powerful centerpiece for management development and interpersonal skills training.

 Understanding Personal Communication Style